surge-synthesizer/surge/README.md

 `build-linux.sh` is a wrapper on the various CMake and make commands needed to build Surge.
 As with macOS, it is getting smaller every day as we move more things direclty into CMake.
-As of Surge 1.7.1, `build-linux.sh` only works on intel platforms.
-If you are building on ARM, please use the ARM specific instructions below or use the head of the codebase, where we are continuing to improve the ARM experience and build-linux is ARM aware.
+As of Surge 1.7.1, `build-linux.sh` only works on x86 platforms.
+If you are building 1.7.1 on ARM, please use the ARM specific instructions below.
+This is fixed at the head of the code base, so ARM builds can use build linux in the nightlies or the upcoming 1.8 release.

 You can build with the command: